ChrisZeThird/BotZeFourth/README.md

 *DISCLAIMER: This README file isn't up to date with the current Bot version.
 It concerns the `legacy` branch only.*

 # About the project
-I started developing this bot a year ago, after talking with my girlfriend about how you could share characters description as an artist on discord.
-This was the opportunity to (re) discover *SQL* database, and *discord.py*.
-I put this project on hold due to exam and lack the enthusiasm to continue (I also lost the project).
-Now I feel more confident tackling this project, especially thanks to *GitHub* and *Pycharm*.

-Artists can create information cards about their characters, and users on discord just have to run a command to read the card.
-For now, there are basic functionalities.
-I'm actively looking for feedbacks!
+BotZeFourth is a powerful and versatile Discord bot designed specifically for artists to streamline the management and organization of their artwork and character information.

+Key features include:

+- **Automated Thread Creation**: When artists post artwork in designated channels, the bot automatically creates threads for each piece, ensuring discussions can take place without cluttering the main chat.
+- **Custom Information Cards**: Artists can easily create, modify, or delete detailed information cards, presented in an embedded format.
+These cards help keep communities informed about the artist’s creations and characters.
+The bot offers various templates for character information, including basic details and more complex options like D&D-style character sheets.

-***The bot is currently not in public mode, so only I can add it to a server, if you want to test it out, send me a direct message on discord or by email at chriszethird.contact@gmail.com***
+For more information, you send me a direct message on discord or by email at *chriszethird.contact@gmail.com*

 # Quick set-up
 Start by inviting the bot to your server using this